aceew/aws-lambda-node-boilerplate/README.md

 - Commit to your feature branch
 - Create a PR back into master

-Please make sure the contribution is compliant with the standards outlined in the Standards section.
+Please make sure the contribution is compliant with the standards outlined in the rest of the repo.

 As of yet no CI plan is set up for this project but I do plan on adding it.